 When you decide to major in the humanities, you will have a wide variety of career paths to consider.
-The job of insurance claims adjuster, one of the top paying careers for humanities majors, brings in a median annual salary of $58,100 for experienced professionals.
-In the past, a high school diploma was enough to land an entry-level insurance claims adjuster position, but employers are increasingly seeking candidates that hold a college degree in a relevant field of study.
-Choosing to go to college can help you increase your job marketability in a tough economy and provide career advancement opportunities later on that you might not have without a degree.
+The job of insurance claims adjuster is one of the top paying careers for humanities majors.
+It brings in a median annual salary of $58,100 for experienced professionals.
+In the past, a high school diploma was enough to land an entry-level insurance claims adjuster position.
+However, employers are increasingly seeking candidates who have a college degree in a relevant field of study.
+Choosing to go to college can help you increase your job marketability in a tough economy.
+It can also provide career advancement opportunities later on.

 Choosing an Educational Path

 Once you decide to get an education, the next step is deciding what field of study is the best choice for you.
-There are many different majors within the humanities for you to consider.
-The humanities are areas of study that focus on human culture, such as philosophy, literature, languages, law, history, cultural studies and communication.
-The benefits of choosing a major in the humanities is that you will learn important skills that translate to many industries and jobs, like how to analyze information, think and write critically and make decisions.
+There are many different majors in the humanities for you to consider.
+The humanities are areas of study that focus on human culture, such as:

 Experience and Licensure

-As an aspiring insurance claims adjuster, you should expect to undergo on-the-job training under the guidance of experienced claims adjusters.
+As an aspiring insurance claims adjuster, you should expect to do on-the-job training under the guidance of experienced claims adjusters.
 Some insurance companies have weeks- or even months-long training programs for new adjusters.
-As a novice claims adjuster, you will handle small-value, simple claims at first and move on to more complicated and high-value claims as you gain experience.
+As a novice claims adjuster, you will handle small-value, simple claims at first.
+Then you’ll move on to more complicated and high-value claims as you gain experience.

-Depending on the state in which you intend to work, you may need to earn a license, which usually requires passing a written examination.
+Depending on the state in which you intend to work, you may need to earn a license.
+This usually requires passing a written examination.
 Other states license companies rather than individual adjusters, according to the BLS.
-If you live in such a state, you only have to find a position working for an insurance carrier that holds a license.
+If you live in such a state, you just have to find a position working for an insurance carrier that holds a license.

 Insurance claims adjusters can earn good salaries.
-By choosing a major that provides a wide range of skills or one that prepares you for handling a specific type of insurance claims, you can develop a strong background that will help you succeed in this satisfying career.
+You can choose a major that provides a wide range of skills or one that prepares you for handling a specific type of insurance claims.
+In both you can develop a strong background that will help you succeed in this satisfying career.